elixir-toniq/circular_buffer/README.md

 ## Should I use this?

-The entire codebase is less than 50 lines of code and has been tested using property based testing.
+The entire codebase is about 70 lines of code, has been tested using property based testing, and has been used in production for several years.
 I believe the implementation is sound but it may not be the highest performance library out there.